Concurrent Alcohol and Xanax Abuse

 - Interpersonal problems.

-- Noticeable declines in school or work performance.
+- Noticeable decline in school or work performance.

 - Memory loss.